 Child’s rights academics and advocates Dr. Katherine Covell and Dr. R. Brian Howe have published several books on children’s rights education and related subjects.
 Click the cover image to view and purchase the book at Amazon.com.
+I receive a small commission for any purchases made at Amazon from this page.

 Education in the Best Interests of the Child: A Children’s Rights Perspective on Closing the Achievement Gap